sysgears/selenium-automation-bundle/docs/fundamentals/UI Testing/Soft Assertions.md

 also creates a problem: When any assertion fails, the other assertions won't even run.

 To solve this problem, we offer to use soft assertions in your UI tests.
 Thanks to soft asserts, when only one assertion fails, the other _will run_ and may pass successfully.
-And in the test report, you'll see that the screenshots were attached only for the failed assertion.